vaskort/location-saver/README.md

 - Install React Native CLI `npm install -g react-native-cli`
 - Run `npm install`
 - Then run `react-native run-android` or `react-native run-ios`.
-- I would appreciate your feedback at vaskort@gmail.com if my repo helped you :smile:
 - :star:

 ### You can add your own location to the list ###